jon-harper/jon-harper.github.io/docs/index.md

 ---

 ![What I May or May Not Look Like](img/doug.png){ data-title="I Kinda Look Like This" data-description="Sorta." width="250px" align="right" }
-## About Me

-I'm an IT-oriented problem solver.
-Things I love:
+I'm a technology- and information-oriented problem solver.
+I love:

 - writing to document and educate;
 - teaching and discussing ideas and concepts;
 - designing 3D printable, practical solutions;
 - developing in C++ and reading about the nuances of the language;
-- scripting in Python to simplify tasks;
+- scripting in Python to simplify tasks; and
 - the "ah-ha!" of understanding and sharing that feeling with others.

 You can find out more on my [about page](about.md).
-My [contact page](contact.md) also has links to my [LinkedIn bio](https://www.linkedin.com/in/jonspaceharper/) and other professional social media accounts.

 ## Projects